 With such a large program, it would be easy for some students to fall through the cracks but Acciani makes every effort to fill the different needs of each student.

 “We’ve individualized it as much as we can,” he said of his program.
-“Even with 800 kids we make it about the individual so every kid gets to maximize their potential.”
+“Even with 800 kids, we make it about the individual so that every kid gets to maximize their potential.”